 Method: Preheat oven to 150C/135C fan, gas mark 1-2

-- Take the lamb out of the fridge 1 hour before cooking.
+- First of all take the lamb out of the fridge 1 hour before cooking.

 - Remove all packaging and pat dry with kitchen towel